carlesgutierrez/videoplayer-nodejs-p5js-gpio/README.md

  - gpioget 4 27
  - npm install socket.io@2.4.0 ( do not force nothig )

+## Start App

+ - node app.js
+ - now server is open and listening
+ - at firefox : manaual abilitate auto play media content at security --> permisions --> Allow Audio and Video for all
+ - open http://localhost:3000 ( you can play and test with mousePressed events to swap between the 2 videos )
 ###AutoStart

  Add 2 scripts ( .sh ) into ububtu start apps